Perpetual war

 A perpetual war, endless war or forever war is a lasting state of war with no clear conditions that would lead to its conclusion.
 These wars are usually situations of ongoing tension that may escalate at any moment, similar to the Cold War.
-From the late 20th century, the concepts have been used to critique the United States Armed Forces interventions in foreign nations and the military–industrial complex such as the Vietnam War and the Soviet-Afghan War, or wars with ambiguous enemies such as the war on terror or war on drugs.
+From the late 20th century, the concepts have been used to critique the United States Armed Forces interventions in foreign nations and the military–industrial complex such as the Vietnam War and the Soviet-Afghan War, or wars with ambiguous enemies such as the war on terror and war on drugs.

 Causes

 Poor military planning is one of the major reasons that a forever war can occur.
 If the territory gained in a war is not occupied or controlled properly, this can allow a deadly insurgency to occur, potentially stretching out a conflict that never ends.
-Similarly, warfare that is fought irregularly, such as rebellions in Africa, do not have a set of military objectives in mind, usually because these rebel groups intend to commit war crimes against the civilian population.
-Thus, the lack of actual military goals can in itself be a reason that a forever war can occur.
-A very large defense budget may also be a factor in the transpiration of a forever war.
 As of 2018, the United States has an inflation-adjusted military budget that is greater than its budget for World War II, which enables it to fight continuously in Iraq and other countries.

 Civil wars are prone to military stalemate which can prolong the war indefinitely.
 A lack of democracy is associated with an increased risk of civil war.

 Forever wars can occur in order to keep money flowing into institutions, such as the military–industrial–congressional complex (MICC).
 Thus, forever wars can serve as domestic political engines, as policy makers promote policies of continuing and expanding wars.

 Forever wars can be to the benefit of small armed groups, who may achieve political goals by wearing down a larger group or country.
 For example, in the aftermath of the 9/11 attacks and the beginning of the war on terror, Al-Qaeda aimed to involve the United States in a prolonged guerrilla war in Afghanistan, challenging its will to fight such a long war.

 Wars between ethnic or ideological groups can become forever wars, as such wars are harder to end with a negotiated peace deal due to the different interests of the two sides.
 An additional barrier may arise in the case of religious wars if one or both parties believe that the other must be destroyed.